Insurance and Safety: Gardeners Seven Sisters

 Personal protective equipment (PPE) is mandatory on-site to reduce exposure to hazards and to protect both operatives and clients' property.
 Our standard PPE for garden teams includes high-visibility clothing, safety boots, eye and ear protection, gloves, and appropriate respiratory protection when needed.
 We audit PPE use regularly and replace worn items to maintain effectiveness.

-Worker inspecting safety gear and equipment Equipment safety is a second line of defence: all power tools and machinery are subject to routine inspection, maintenance and portable appliance testing (PAT) where required.
+A close-up view of a person planting a small shrub into freshly prepared soil in a garden, with their gloved hands holding the plant steady while using a trowel to secure it into the ground.
+The garden surface shows a layer of mulch around the plant, with a background of green grass and other garden elements, suggesting a well-maintained outdoor space typical of a private garden in the Seven Sisters area.
+The scene illustrates careful planting activity that would be part of professional gardening or landscaping services provided by Gardeners Seven Sisters, emphasizing garden filling and planting work suitable for enhancing flower beds or shrub borders in residential outdoor spaces.
+The weather appears mild and suitable for gardening, with natural daylight illuminating the scene, highlighting the fresh, healthy growth of the plant and the textured soil surface.
+Equipment safety is a second line of defence: all power tools and machinery are subject to routine inspection, maintenance and portable appliance testing (PAT) where required.
 We keep service logs and pre-use checklists.
 Any item found to be unsafe is taken out of service immediately and repaired or replaced.
 These controls support our status as a fully insured gardening company, reducing the chance of incidents that could lead to claims.

 Safe systems of work accompany PPE and equipment maintenance.
 Before starting complex tasks we create method statements and ensure operatives understand emergency procedures.
 Clear communication, permit-to-work systems for higher-risk tasks and competent supervision are standard practice for every project, from small garden clearances to larger landscape installations.